Hosted by by Stockholm Zoo (Skansen Foundation), Sweden, 25-28 March 2019

 The EAZA Education Conference 2019 is hosted by Stockholm Zoo (Skansen Foundation) and we are looking forward to welcoming you all in the beautiful city of Stockholm!
 Skansen Zoo is part of the Skansen Open-Air Museum, which is located on the island of Djurgården, a popular recreation area in Stockholm.

 The draft programme for the conference is available here.
 This is subject to change as more speakers confirm their participation.

 Please take notice of the EAZA cancellation policy:

 It is your responsibility to ensure that your cancellation for the Academy course/EAZA Education Conference is confirmed by the EAZA Academy or EAZA Office respectively.

 Part of the programme is kindly sponsored by Realgymansiet

 Kolmården Zoo is cordially inviting EEC delegates to visit their zoo on Friday 29 March.
 Kolmården Zoo will sponsor all costs including transport, lunches and guided tours in the park.

-The coach (57 seats max) will leave at 09:30 from Chapman, it takes approximately 2 hours to get to Kolmården, participants will be back in Stockholm no later than 5pm.
+The coach (57 seats max: 17 spots still vacant) will first leave from Skansen at 09.10 and then from the Hostel Chapman around 09.30, it takes approximately 2 hours to get to Kolmården, participants will be back in Stockholm no later than 5pm.

 If you are interested in joining please send an e-mail to Jens Djupa.
 First come, first served basis.